nautobot/nautobot/nautobot/docs/installation/services.md

 $ sudo systemctl daemon-reload
 ```

-Then, start the `nautobot` and `nautobot-worker` services and enable them to initiate at boot time:
+Then, start the `nautobot`, `nautobot-worker`, and `nautobot-beat-worker` services and enable them to initiate at boot time:

 ```no-highlight
 $ sudo systemctl enable --now nautobot nautobot-worker nautobot-beat-worker